Skip to content

 Dave and Jaclyn share all their best summer cooling tips, plus we're offering rebates on select portable and window air conditioners.

 While our weather is unpredictable, extreme heat is now inevitable.
-So we're here to offer you insights and advice on how to stay cool, plus news of in-store, instant $50 rebates on qualifying portable and window air conditioners.
+So we're here to offer you insights and advice on how to stay cool, plus news of in-store, instant $50 rebates on qualifying portable and window air conditioners and air purifiers.

 Get details, including the list of qualifying models, on our rebates page.
-And do a deep dive into which air conditioners are most efficient in our Power Smart Shop.
+And do a deep dive into which are most efficient in our Power Smart Shop.

 If you're going to need a fan, don't wait until it's hot